 - It applies when certain capital buffers are not maintained.
 A "capital buffer" is an amount of CET1 capital that a financial institution is required to maintain beyond the minimum amount required by applicable regulations.
-If the institution fails to meet the capital buffer, it becomes subject to restrictions on payments and distributions on shares and other Tier 1 instruments (including its ability to make payments on and to redeem and purchase Additional Tier 1 capital instruments such as the Notes), and on the payment of certain bonuses to employees; - The dates as of which the different capital buffers (and thus the Maximum Distributable Amount) will apply are uncertain.
-The Bank of Italy exercised the option provided for in Article 160(6) of CRD IV to implement the capital conservation buffer without any further transitional period.
+If the institution fails to meet the capital buffer, it becomes subject to restrictions on payments and distributions on shares and other Tier 1 instruments (including its ability to make payments on and to redeem and purchase Additional Tier 1 capital instruments such as the Notes), and on the payment of certain bonuses to employees, by reference to Maximum Distributable Amount.
+See further description of the amendments proposed under the EU Banking Reform in this connection in the risk factor above headed "Interest payments on the Notes may be cancelled by the Issuer (in whole or in part) at any time in certain circumstances, the Issuer will be required to cancel such interest payment"; - The Bank of Italy exercised the option provided for in Article 160(6) of CRD IV to implement the capital conservation buffer without any further transitional period.
 As a result, as of 1 January 2014, Italian banks must maintain a minimum level of Common Equity Tier 1 capital equal to 7 per cent. of risk-weighted assets, calculated in accordance with Article 92(3) of CRR, of which 4.5 per cent. as a minimum requirement and 2.5 per cent. as a capital conservation buffer requirement.
-The date of application of some other buffers (or even whether they will apply) has not yet been determined.
-As a result, it is difficult to predict when the Maximum Distributable Amount will apply to the Notes, and to what extent; and - The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV subject to a further review by the Relevant Authority (within the capital conservation plan under Article 141).
-Additionally, the Maximum Distributable Amount will depend on the amount of net income earned during the course of the relevant period, which is difficult to predict.
+However, in October 2016, the Bank of Italy amended the measures adopted to implement the CRD IV with reference to the capital conservation buffer.
+As a result, Italian banks must maintain the following ratios: (i) 1.25 per cent from 1 January 2017 to 31 December 2017, (ii) 1.875 per cent from 1 January 2018 to 31 December 2018, and (iii) 2.5 per cent from 1 January 2019.
+In addition to the capital conservation buffer, the Bank of Italy has communicated to the Issuer the identification of the following other buffers, applicable as of 1 January 2016: (i) the countercyclical capital buffer, which is equal to 0 per cent, and (ii) other systemically important institution (O-SII), 0 per cent for the first year of application and 2017; thereafter 0.19% from 1 January 2018, 0.38% from 1 January 2019, 0.56% from 1 January 2020 and 0.75% from 1 January 2021; and - The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV subject to a further review by the Relevant Authority (within the capital conservation plan under Article 141), although under the proposed amendments to Article 141 of the CRD in the EU Banking Reform package, an institution shall not make a distribution on its CET1 capital or make variable remuneration or discretionary pension payments before having made payments due on its AT1 instruments. - Additionally, the Maximum Distributable Amount will depend on, amongst others, (a) the amount of net income earned during the course of the relevant period, which is difficult to predict; and (b) the Issuer's capital requirements, including its Pillar 2 requirement and Pillar 2 guidance.